 Follow the steps below to register your workers as contractors on the Southern Program Alliance Project.

-We suggest you read through the steps before you get started, and allow yourself time to source and upload the information about your workers who will work on this project.
+We suggest you read through the steps before you get started, and allow yourself time to source and upload the information needed to work on this project.
 This process is completed in the Rail Industry Worker system.
 If you need help in the RIW system, please call the Pegasus RIW team on 1300 777 245 or email email@example.com.

 Let’s get started!

 Rail Industry Worker (RIW) is a national competency management system for rail workers.
 Please visit the Rail Industry Worker process page to learn how you can apply for RIW cards for your workers.
 The process is outlined below for RIW card applicants.

 If your worker is an existing RIW cardholder, you may proceed to step 3.